-Blurring of boundaries between work and private lives has been one of the major concerns around teleworking policy debates.
-Checking emails after official working hours, taking conference calls during holiday time, connectivity demands with uncertain working schedules, etc. Moreover, mandatory teleworking and full-time telework has further stressed the need to take care of work-life constraints when organising work and collaboration among the workforces.
-Flexible working hours, part time work, and the necessary policies should be developed to reflect the need for customised working arrangements that better address the workers' and employers' needs.
-At the same time, policies should seek a balance where nor productivity, nor work life balance are compromised.
+Blurring boundaries between work and private lives has been one of the major concerns for teleworking policy debates.
+For example, checking emails after regular working hours, taking conference calls during holiday time, and working in uncertain working schedules.
+Moreover, full time and mandatory teleworking has further stressed the need to manage work-life constraints when organising work and collaboration among the workforce.
+Flexible working hours, part time arrangements, and other necessary policies should be developed to better address the workers' and employers' individual needs, while not compromising productivity and work life balance.

-While flexible working time has proven to have a positive impact on business productivity, in order to derive in positive outcomes, there is the need for a strong commitment and responsibility on the side of the worker.
-It is in this context that in some countries such as Germany, trust-based working time arrangements (TBW) can be seen as a prerequisite for telework.
+While flexible working time has proven to have a positive impact on business productivity, it requires a strong commitment and responsibility from the workers to derive these positive outcomes.
+In this context, some countries such as Germany, trust-based working time arrangements (TBW) can be seen as a prerequisite for telework.
 Similar to telework, TBW implies giving up control over working time and assessing workers' performance solely based on their outputs.
 It involves a transition from working time registration to the evaluation of employees by measurable objectives.
-In other words, a shift from input control to output control, thus reducing the emphasis on when and where work is completed (Beckmann and Hegedues, 2011; Singe and Croucher, 2003).
+In other words, a shift from input control to output control, thus reducing the emphasis on when and where work is completed.8 Nonetheless, certain mandatory and conventional restrictions must be respected and also to be agreed upon between the employer and employee.
+In some jurisdictions, employers must still set up systems to track and measure working time in order to secure disconnection and control overtime.9

 Yet, working time management varies widely among businesses and sectors, making it difficult to achieve a one size fits all policy.
-Flexibility attached to the freedom of setting one's work schedules to attain work-life balance, is among the major benefits for the workers, but it shall be balanced with employers' needs on availability and capability to collaborate with other employees and achieve the desired productivity.
+Flexibility attached to the freedom of setting one's work schedule to attain work-life balance, is among the major benefits for the workers, but it shall be balanced with employers' needs on availability and capability to collaborate with other employees and achieve the desired productivity.